MPI-BGC-Functional-Biogeography/rtry/README.md

 The installation of the `rtry` package can be performed through the RStudio console.

-First, install all the dependencies with the command.
+First, install all the dependencies with the command:

 ```R
 install.packages(c("data.table", "dplyr", "tidyr", "jsonlite", "curl"))
 ```

-Once installation is completed, the message `The downloaded source packages are in <path>` should be seen.
+Once the installation is completed, the message "`The downloaded source packages are in <path>`" should be seen.

 Next, install the `rtry` package with the command: